phyro/grinvestigation/chain_reorgs.md

 lands on the chain.
 The way Monero works is that everyone else will now automatically start using both Alice's and Bob's outputs that were created meaning that a lot of new transactions will use these two outputs in their ring.
-Now, when Alice reorgs the chain to double-spend her output that was spent in the 11-2 transaction she sent to Bob, this also invalidates every single transaction that used either of the outputs that were created _AND_ everything that used the outputs that were created in these transactions in their ring (and so on and so on...).
-The damage is huge because the graphs start overlapping.
+Now, when Alice reorgs the chain to double-spend her output that was spent in the 11-2 transaction she sent to Bob, this also invalidates every single transaction that directly used either of the two outputs in their ring _AND_ everything that used the outputs that were created in these transactions in their ring (and so on and so on...).
+The damage is huge because people automatically start using the double-spent input as one of the inputs in their ring which makes the graphs merge.
+The dependency from which the subgraphs were built are all of a sudden no longer there which makes the subgraphs disappear.

 ## Grin